frankie-baron/resume/README.md

   Led the development and stabilization of the AkroAI MVP mobile and web applications, preparing them for public release while creating an automated deployment pipeline and managing hosting and domain services.

 - **Fairtiq**, iOS Developer
   Contributed to the development of a user-friendly public transport ticketing app, focusing on implementing a multi-traveler feature and ensuring high code quality through continuous delivery and extensive testing.
+0.5 mln active users.
+   **CI/CD**

 - **Wage 3.0**, iOS Developer
   Worked on developing an app designed to connect users with odd job opportunities in their area, utilizing Swift and a CLEAN architecture to ensure maintainability and performance.